 The Vampire Fetish: Explained October 1, 2018 – Posted in: Sexuality – Tags: best brothel melbourne, best brothels in melbourne, brothel sydney, brothels darwin, brothels in sydney, darwin escorts, sex twilight, sex vampire, twilight, twilight fetish, vampire, weird fetish

-One of the most common fetishes is the vampire one.
+One of the most common fetishes is the vampire fetish.
 What lady hasn’t felt like swooning when Dracula courted Mina?
-Nowadays, this fetish is played out in thousands of bedrooms all over the world and it’s safe to say that it won’t go away too soon.
+Nowadays, this fetish is played out in thousands of bedrooms all over the world.
+It’s safe to say that it won’t go away too soon.
 Although we are familiar with this fetish, very few of us know why it’s so widespread and why it has kept on being so alluring throughout the years.
 The explanation behind its fame can be understood by everybody, as it’s rooted in our own psyche.

 Reasons Why the Vampire Fetish Is Omnipresent

 In the beginning, when this legendary creature was introduced to the European folkloric bestiary, it was associated with death and was somewhat taken as a proof that if there were indeed life after death, the consequences could be dire.
 It wasn’t until authors started to exploit the vampire figure and revamp it.
 The Vampyre by Polidori, Varney, The Vampire by Malcolm Rymer and of course, Dracula, by Bram Stoker introduced the vampire as a romantic entity instead of a devilish one.